Automated security incident investigation using call graph analysis, taint flow tracing, and attack path visualization.

 │ │

-│ Potential Data Exposure from Vulnerability: │
+│ Potential Data Exposure (based on taint flow context): │

 │ │